joinpursuit/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+the value of  `edgar.name` will be Jason.
+The value of `jason.name` will also be Jason.
+THat is becasue Giant is a class, and classes are known as reference types; Meaning that `jason.name` and `edgar.name` refer to the same instance of the data type Giant().
+So when one value changes, so does the other.

 ## Question 4